terhnt/freewalletuno-desktop/README.md

-FreeWallet - Desktop Wallet
+FreeWalletUno - Desktop Wallet
 ---
-FreeWallet is a free wallet which supports Bitcoin and Counterparty.
+FreeWalletUno is a free wallet which supports Unobtanium and Counterparty.

 Build Notes
 ---